yangit/flactyl/README.md

 I'd be happy to help!

+## Release notes

+### 5.0

+- You can not use 4.2 PCB with 5.0 CASE and vice versa
+- Moved thumb JST connector to the side so that it is not necessary to trim JST cable
+- Moved JST connectors, reset button, power switch on main PCBs such that it it easier make parametric case
+- Added .scad for Iceberg/Clay cases

+### 4.2

+- First public release

 ## Features

 - Thumb cluster with 6 keys, easy to use in combos, so ~12 combinations depending on how you setup combos